 “I’ve never been a millionaire but I just know I’d be darling at it.”

 “This is not a novel to be tossed aside lightly.
-It should be thrown with great force.” (on Atlas Shrugged by Ayn Rand)
+It should be thrown with great force.” (on The Cardinal’s Mistress by Benito Mussolini)

 “I hate writing, I love having written.”